Big M method: Algorithm

 For example, x + y ≤ 100 becomes x + y + s1 = 100, whilst x + y ≥ 100 becomes x + y − s1 + a1 = 100.
 The artificial variables must be shown to be 0.
 The function to be maximised is rewritten to include the sum of all the artificial variables.
 Then row reductions are applied to gain a final solution.

 The value of M must be chosen sufficiently large so that the artificial variable would not be part of any feasible solution.

 For a sufficiently large M, the optimal solution contains any artificial variables in the basis (i.e. positive values) if and only if the problem is not feasible.

+However, the a-priori selection of an appropriate value for M is not trivial.
+A way to overcome the need to specify the value of M is described in.
+Other ways to find an initial basis for the simplex algorithm involves solving another linear program in an initial phase.

 Other usage

 When used in the objective function, the Big M method sometimes refers to formulations of linear optimization problems in which violations of a constraint or set of constraints are associated with a large positive penalty constant, M.